antoniosj/antoniosj.github.io/_posts/2019-02-24-recyclerview.markdown

 I'm building a guessing game with eSports theme, so I decided to use a few free images to create a list of categories and the first result was this:

+// under construction //

+and the XML file for the item on list:

 {% highlight swift %}

 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"